Microsoft Outlook: Encrypt Emails Sent Through Outlook

 University of Tennessee Email Users

-With the new encrypt experience, the message will display on-screen with a banner at the top of the message indicating that it is encrypted.
-Any replies to the message will also be encrypted.
+With the new encrypt experience, messages will display on the screen with a banner at the top indicating that they are encrypted.
+Replies to messages will also be encrypted.

 External Email Users (Other schools, organizations, or personal email accounts)